-Check out this site about adoption professional ratings: http://www.adoptionagencyratings.com/
+Check out this site about adoption professional ratings: AdoptionAgencyRatings.com

-Check out more questions to ask adoption professionals in my next blog post.
+Check out more questions to ask adoption professionals.

-You can start looking for your adoption professional here.
+Here’s a great place to start looking for your adoption professional.

 What do YOU think?
 Are there more questions that you’ve found to ask an adoption professional?
 Enter your comments below or email me.